uzh-dqbm-cmi/lab-website/content/authors/claudiastenger/_index.md

 - Administrators
 ---

-In my free time I read a lot of books and watch movies.
-I love being around people and to do outdoor activities.
+Claudia was born and grew up in Zurich.
+She lived for several years abroad working at the Swiss Embassy in Lagos, Nigeria and later at the Swiss Consulate in Chicago, USA.
+After her return to Switzerland, she worked for different companies in Zurich before she started a job at the UZH in 1997.
+In May 2019, she joined the DQBM as an administrative assistant.
+In her free time she reads a lot of books, plays Tennis and watches movies.
+She loves being around people and doing outdoor activities.

 Winterthurerstrasse 190 <br>
 CH-8057 Zürich <br>